Digital sovereignty

 Source: Comparesoft

-Use Apizee to host virtual calls and improve visual collaboration
+Use Apizee to host video calls and improve visual engagement

-Apizee is a cloud-based telecommunications platform that helps businesses effectively connect with customers, stakeholders, and colleagues.
+Apizee is a visual engagement platform that helps businesses effectively connect with customers, stakeholders, and colleagues.
 Using real-time web and mobile communication, businesses can keep in touch both remotely and on-site.

 With Apizee, you can provide video customer support, offer private telehealth advice over encrypted video calls, and field service across a variety of devices and platforms.